metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `address` (String) Defines the Contour debug address interface.Contour's default is '127.0.0.1'.
+- `address` (String) Defines the Contour debug address interface.
+Contour's default is '127.0.0.1'.
-- `port` (Number) Defines the Contour debug address port.Contour's default is 6060.
+- `port` (Number) Defines the Contour debug address port.
+Contour's default is 6060.

 <a id="nestedatt--spec--runtime_settings--envoy"></a>